jesperancinha/wild-life-safety-monitor/wlsm-messenger-service/Readme.md

 ### Generate your [.env](.env) file

-1. Copy paste your node plane definition from Kong-Konnect
+1. Copy paste your node plane definition from Kong-Konnect to [script.sh](script.sh)
 2. Run [generate-docker-compose.py](generate-docker-compose.py).
 It will interpret the startup script so that it can generate the ENV files with the key and certificates, in order to able to run Kong in a container
 3. Just run [docker-compose](docker-compose.yaml) up -d